 Kentucky is blessed with an abundance of lakes, rivers and streams that help attract business and tourists from around the world.
-Some of Kentucky's major shipping waterways, including the Cumberland River (Lake Barkley), Tennessee River (Kentucky Lake), Ohio River and Green Rivers have seen the alarming rise of Asian Carp which is having a negative impact on tourism and could adversely affect the ease of navigation on our inland waterways.
-The Kentucky Chamber fully supports initiatives to help eradicate and control the movement of this invasive species, including the development of processing plants, expanded exports and increased marketing of the fish as a viable food product domestically.
+Some of Kentucky's major shipping waterways, including the Cumberland River (Lake Barkley), Tennessee River (Kentucky Lake), Ohio River and Green River have seen an alarming rise of Asian Carp which is having a negative impact on tourism and could adversely affect the ease of navigation on our inland waterways.
+The Chamber fully supports initiatives to help control the movement of this invasive species, including the development of processing plants, expanded exports and increased marketing of the fish as a viable food product domestically.